Queens in Space: Fashion

-For the runway, Yara Sofia wears a sparkly outfit and a blonde wig.
+For the runway, Yara Sofia wears a replica of the final outfit from the Alexander McQueen collection Plato's Atlantis and a blonde wig.
 Raja's outfit is gold.
 India Ferrah has a white outfit and blonde hair.
 Alexis Mateo has a red outfit with a cape.
 Stacy Layne Mathews has a silver bodysuit.
 Shangela's outfit is also red.
 Mimi Imfurst, Phoenix, and Carmen Carrera wear headpieces.
 Mariah's outfit is black-and-white.
 Delta Work wears a blonde wig.
 Manila Luzon's outfit is black-and-yellow.